ABC Methodology

 Community: A % out of 100 calculated by examining how thoroughly the project consults and includes the views of local indigenous populations, and considering how investment will impact a range of social impact metrics from education to healthcare.
 This reflects the impact of the project on local indigenous populations.

-Our ABC methodology embraces the complexities of the natural world and the nuances of additionality, moving away from the binary model dominating current carbon markets.
 For instance, a Square of virgin rainforest, though facing minimal deforestation threat, would score high on biodiversity and community but lower on additionality.
 Conversely, a newly planted pine monoculture might rank high on additionality due to the carbon sequestration potential but low on biodiversity and community.
 Both projects contribute to the mitigation of climate and biodiversity loss in different ways to suit different types of buyers, and neither should be excluded because of misplaced emphasis on the importance of additionality and carbon alone.